IgniteUI/igniteui-xplat-docs/doc/en/components/grids/grid/paste-excel.md

 # {Platform} Grid Paste from Excel

-The Ignite UI for {Platform} `Grid` can read Excel data that is copied to the clipboard.
+The {ProductName} `Grid` can read Excel data that is copied to the clipboard.
 In this section we will show you how to do this with some custom code.

 ## {Platform} Paste from Excel Example